segf/ansible-vmdeploy/README.md

 - If you want to use virt-manager as console, remember to install xauth.
 - On remote deployment, you have to provide an account which is member of the 'libvirt' group.

+Create the facts directory:
+mkdir /etc/ansible/facts.d

+Add a standard bridge br0 on the hypervisor and no nat.
+See also virt-install in the bootstrap role.

 Ansible deps
 ------------

 - libvirt-python
+- python-netaddr

 The virt module is buggy.
 The playbook fails randomly.
 See https://github.com/ansible/ansible/issues/27905